Movie Review: Star Wars Episode VIII: The Last Jedi (2017)

 Rian Johnson didn’t even consult J.J.
 Abrams’ for story ideas, since he is coming back for Star Wars Episode IX, and since the left hand doesn’t know what the right hand is doing, this entire trilogy is a pretty looking trainwreck, and I don’t even think that J.J.
 Abrams can save it!

 The story is just The Empire Strikes back reedited and called The Last Jedi.
 This is the worst Star Wars movie I’ve ever watched, and I’ve been a fan since I was 12 years old.
-And this isn’t some 40 year old fanboy stereotype the media criticizes when I say I don’t like this movie; this is a 30 year old fangirl.
-When people defend this movie and they bring in the audiences gender, they’re grasping at straws.
+And this isn’t some 40-year-old fanboy stereotype the media criticizes when I say I don’t like this movie; this is a 30-year-old fangirl.
+When people defend this movie and they bring in the gender of the audience, they’re grasping at straws.

 I’ll write a fanfic that’s better than the entire Sequel Trilogy!

 The Luke Skywalker I saw in this movie was not the Luke Skywalker I saw in the original trilogy.
 This cranky, cynical, depressed jerk hiding away on an island wasn’t Luke; it was a crazy hobo loon calling himself Luke Skywalker!